 Photo: Angelino Garzon

-Garzon, a respected former union leader, became vice president on the ticket with Juan Manuel Santos after serving as labor minister in the 1998-2002 Andres Pastrana government and ambassador to the United Nations in Geneva during the 2002-2010 presidency of Alvaro Uribe.
+Garzon, a former union leader, became vice president on the ticket with Santos after serving as Labor Minister in the 1998-2002 government of Andres Pastrana, and as ambassador to the United Nations in Geneva during Uribe’s 2002-2010 tenure.